thomaschsu/burger/README.md

 # Eat-Dat-Burger - Application

 ### Description
 A burger app that uses MySQL, Node, Handlebars.js, Express, ORM, JavaScript, HTML, and CSS to let you add and devour a burger of your choice.
-Input any burger of your choice.
+Input any burger as well.

 - - -
 ### Demo